I was recently introduced to the dynamic brother/sister team, Lexi and Austin Petelski, who own General Pumice Products.

 Lastly, pumice will never decompose, so it never needs replacing (unlike Coco Coir and Peat Moss that tends to rot and must be removed.)

-3. With El Nino lurking around the corner, what’s the best way for home gardeners to use pumice in their garden or containers?
+3. What’s the best way for home gardeners to use pumice in their garden or containers?

 Great question!
 Well, When it comes to growing vibrant plants, it’s all about the quality of the soil.
 The roots must have a continual supply of oxygen, the root-level carbon dioxide must be able to easily leave the root zone, the soil must also be able to retain water and hold nutrients while not drowning your succulents and plants.

 Pumice is supreme for water-sensitive plants, because the microscopic pores of the pumice act as tiny sponges.
-So in the event of over-watering (or the lurking rainfall of El Nino), the pumice will soak up any access water and will lock it within its pores until the soil needs re-hydrating.
+So in the event of over-watering, the pumice will soak up any access water and will lock it within its pores until the soil needs re-hydrating.

 The simplest and most effective soil blend we’ve received from our larger clients and in-in home growers is a mixture of half soil and half pumice.
 Debra Lee Baldwin, succulent author and expert with whom we work closely, with has numerous articles and YouTube videos on how to mix the perfect soil blends for specific breeds of succulents and plants.
 For a large garden mix Debra recommends mixing equal parts garden soil, pumice, gritty sand (like decomposed granite) and compost.